 - This excludes state and local governments, public schools, higher education institutions, American Indian or Alaska Native tribes, and tax-exempt private membership clubs other than labor organizations

-- Fewer than 100 employees, but is owned or controlled by a company with more than 100 employees overall
+- Fewer than 100 employees, but another company with more than 100 employees owns or controls yours (i.e., a parent company)

 All federal contractors must also fill out an EEO-1 report if they have: